Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 We considered using NuGet (DotNet), MavenCentral (Java), and PyPI (Python) as the datasource.
 But we chose
 [npm (Node Package Manager)](https://www.npmjs.com) in the Node.js and JavaScript ecosystem as Node.js is fast-growing, appeals to a wide-audience, has great CLI tooling, and CosmosDB itself is JavaScript and JSON oriented.

+Given the NPM orientation of this project, Node.js and JavaScript was chosen as the implementation language.
+JavaScript is widely supported in Azure PaaS services - such as Azure App Service, Azure Functions, and even in CosmosDB for server-side Stored Procedures, Triggers, and UDFs.
+It is worth noting that the free and cross-platform Visual Studio Code (VSC) editor was used in development.
+VSC is itself implemented in Node.js.

 ## Architecture